normanarnold492/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code.
 Reduce complexity by breaking down large problems into smaller, manageable functions or modules.
 Remember that code is read far more often than it's written, so invest time in making it easy to understand for yourself and others.
 Optimize for clarity and consistency over premature optimization.
 And finally, embrace version control and automated testing as they're indispensable tools for any modern programmer."

 "Also, 'Code is like humor.
 When you have to explain it, it’s bad.' – Cory House.
 This quote emphasizes the importance of self-explanatory code that expresses its intent clearly, reducing the need for extensive comments."

+# 2024-02-27
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to designing clean, maintainable code that solves problems efficiently without unnecessary complexity.
+Remember to write code that humans can understand easily and computers can execute flawlessly.
+Refactoring and modularization are key to keeping your codebase simple yet powerful."

+"In addition, 'Premature optimization is the root of all evil' - Donald Knuth.
+This highlights the importance of writing clear, working code first, then optimizing only when necessary, based on performance metrics or real-world bottlenecks.
+Always balance the need for speed with the readability and maintainability of your code."

+Lastly, 'Code is read much more often than it is written.'
+This principle emphasizes the importance of documentation, clarity, and self-explanatory code, as other developers (including future you) will spend more time reading and understanding existing code than creating new ones."